InformationSystemsFreiburg/map_creation_amsterdam_python/README.md

 # Creating a map and KDE plot of points and polygons with Python

 This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
-The [tutorial is in form of a Jupyter Notebook](code.ipynb), therefore you either install Jupyter Lab or you can also copy the code into any other editor.
+The [tutorial can be found on my blog](https://rosenfelder.ai/create-maps-with-python/).
 The results should look like the following images:

 ![Map 1](resources/map1.png)
 ![Map 2](resources/map2.png)